abstractmachine/Fungus-3D-Template/README.md

 Fungus 3D Template
 ==================
 This is a template for building Fungus narratives inside of an interactive 3D environment.
-This template proposes a point-and-click style interaction wherein a central Persona navigates to a point X via click/touch; when this central Persona approaches another Persona, a Fungus dialog is started, using the dialog UI specific to each Personae.
+This template proposes a point-and-click style interaction wherein a central Persona navigates to a point X via click/touch; when this central Persona approaches another Persona, a Fungus dialog is started, using the dialog UI specific to each of the Personae.

 Fungus
 ======